Domain Invariant Representation Learning with Domain Density Transformations: Related Work

 \section{Related Work}

-\paragraph{Domain Generalization:} Domain generalization is an important task in real-world machine learning problems since the data distribution of a target domain might vary from that of the source domains which a model is trained on.
-Therefore, extensive research has been developed focusing on learning a model that generalizes well to unseen target domains.
-While the literature is vast, here we cover the most important works that are related to ours.
-A predominant approach for domain generalization is domain invariance \cite{muandet2013domain,li2018domain,li2018deep,arjovsky2019invariant,wang2020respecting,muandet2013domain,akuzawa2019adversarial,ilse2020diva,zhao2020domain}.
-Our method falls into this category since we propose a method that learns a domain-invariant representation (which we define as to align both the marginal distribution of the representation and the conditional distribution of the output given the representation).
-We consider DGER \cite{zhao2020domain}, which also learns a representation that aligns both the marginal and conditional distribution via an adversarial loss and an entropy regularizer, one of the main baselines to ours.
-It should be noted that \citet{zhao2020domain} assume the label is distributed uniformly on all domains, which is stronger than our assumption that the distribution of label is stable across domains (and not necessarily uniform).
-We also show later in our paper that the invariance of the distribution of class label across domains is indeed the necessary and sufficient condition for the existence of a domain-invariant representation.
-We provide a unified theoretical discussion about the two alignments and a method to learn a representation that aligns both the marginal and conditional distributions via domain density transformation functions for the domain generalization problem.
+\paragraph{Domain generalization:} Domain generalization is an seminal task in real-world machine learning problems where the data distribution of a target domain might vary from that of the training source domains.
+Therefore, extensive research has been developed to handle that domain-shift problem, aiming at a better generalization performance in the unseen target domain.
+A predominant approach for domain generalization is domain invariance \cite{muandet2013domain,li2018domain,li2018deep,arjovsky2019invariant,wang2020respecting,akuzawa2019adversarial,ilse2020diva,zhao2020domain,ajakan2014domain,li2018domainb,sun2016deep,shen2018wasserstein} that learns a domain-invariant representation (which we define as to align the marginal distribution of the representation or the conditional distribution of the output given the representation or both).
+We are particularly interested in CIDG \cite{li2018domain}, CIDDG \cite{li2018deep} and DGER \cite{zhao2020domain}, which also learn a representation that aligns the joint distribution of the representation and the label given that the class distribution is unchanged across domains.
+It should be noted that \citet{zhao2020domain} assume the label is distributed uniformly on all domains, while our proposed method only requires an assumption that the distribution of label is unchanged across domains (and not necessarily uniform).
+We also show later in our paper that the invariance of the distribution of class label across domains turns out to be the necessary and sufficient condition for the existence of a domain-invariant representation.
+Moreover, we provide a unified theoretical discussion about the two types of alignment, and then propose a method to learn a representation that aligns both the marginal and conditional distributions via domain density transformation functions for the domain generalization problem.
+Note that there exist several related works, such as~\citet{ajakan2014domain,ganin2016domain}, that use adversarial loss with a domain discriminator to align the marginal distribution of representation among domains, but they are different from our approach.
+In particular, our method only uses GANs or normalizing flows to learn the transformation among domains, and learn a representation that is invariant under these functions, without using an adversarial loss on the representation (which can lead to very unstable training \cite{goodfellow2016nips,kodali2017convergence}).
+There also exist works \cite{liu2016coupled,hoffman2018cycada,bousmalis2017unsupervised,russo2018source} in the domain adaptation literature that use generative modeling to learn a domain transformation function from source to target images, and use the transformed images to train a classifier.
+Our method differs from these by enforcing the representation to be invariant under the domain transformation, and we show theoretically that the representation learned that way would be domain-invariant marginally and conditionally.
+Meanwhile, the above works use the domain transformation to transform the images and train the classifier directly on the transformed data, and are not effective or applicable for domain generalization.